flotiq/flotiq-docs/docs/panel/content-objects.md

 !!! warning
     You can only remove objects that are not linked to any other object in the system.

+## Content versioning

+The form view also displays information about previous versions of a particular Content Object.
+From this view, you can also switch to older revisions.
+To save older revisions, click on the version tile and click the `Save` button.

 [^1]: The number of available Content Objects depends on the chosen subscription plan.
 Check pricing and limits [here](https://flotiq.com/#pricing){:target="_blank"}